-If a student has been placed on Level III Evaluation and Progression with one-on-one observation and is absent on the designated day of evaluation, the absence will be made up in the clinical area at the discretion of the teaching team and Division Dean, if time remains in the semester.
+If a student has been placed on Level III Evaluation and Progression with one-on-one observation and is absent on the designated day of evaluation, the evaluation date will be rescheduled at the discretion of the teaching team and Division Dean, if time remain in the semester and the student has not exceeded allowable absences.
 If no time remains in the semester, the student may not progress in the program.